-Sugar Labs is creator of the award-winning Sugar Learning Platform, which promotes collaborative learning through Sugar Activities.
+Sugar Labs contributes to and helps maintain the award-winning Sugar Learning Platform, which promotes collaborative learning through Sugar Activities.

 Learning software for children